Stone Town: Overview

 The heart of Stone Town mostly consists of a maze of narrow alleys lined by houses, shops, bazaars and mosques.
 Since most streets are too narrow for cars, the town is crowded with bicycles and motorbikes.
 The seafront has wider streets and larger, more regularly placed buildings.

 Stone Town's architecture has a number of distinctive features, as a result of Arab, Persian, Indian, European, and African traditions mixing together.
 The name "Stone Town" comes from the ubiquitous use of coral stone as the main construction material; this stone gives the town a characteristic, reddish warm colour.
 Traditional buildings have a baraza, a long stone bench along the outside walls; this is used as an elevated sidewalk if heavy rains make the streets impracticable, or otherwise as benches to sit down, rest, socialize.
 Another key feature of most buildings is large verandas protected by carved wooden balustrades.
 The best-known feature of Zanzibari houses are the finely decorated wooden doors, with rich carvings and bas-reliefs, sometimes with big brass studs of Indian tradition.
 Two main types of doors can be distinguished: those of Indian style have rounded tops, while those in the Omani Arab style are rectangular.
 Carvings are often Islamic in content (for example, many consist of verses of the Qur'an), but other symbolism is occasionally used, e.g., Indian lotus flowers as emblems of prosperity.

 Stone Town is punctuated with major historical buildings, several of which are found on the seafront; these include former palaces of the sultans, fortifications, churches, mosques, and other institutional buildings.

-While Stone Town was included in UNESCO's World Heritage Sites in 2000, this designation does not provide complete protection for the town's heritage.
+The Stone Town Conservation and Development Act of 1994 specifies actions and strategies to be taken to safeguard, conserve and develop the values of the Stone Town.
 Despite the establishment of a Conservation Authority, about 80% of the 1,709 buildings of Stone Town are in a deteriorating condition.
 As coral stone is very friable, frequent maintenance is needed for most of these buildings.
 Some major restoration projects (especially on the seafront) have been done in recent times by the Aga Khan Trust for Culture (AKTC).